Band Director Instructions & Form for Ranking and Rating Students

 THE FFW STUDENT EVALUATION RUBRIC (Evaluation Rubric PDF)

 I have created a Student Evaluation Rubric to assist you in making judgments about your students.
-The Fall Festival is blessed to be able to have three bands, so together we should try to create an ensemble of the most deserving players who apply and a second and third ensemble of the best developing players we have.
+The Fall Festival is blessed to be able to have two bands, so together we should try to create an ensemble of the most deserving players who apply and a second ensemble of the best developing players we have.
 It is very important that you use the rubric to help determine what a fair rating is.
 If every school accurately rates their nominated students, the bands should be properly formed.
 You will rate students based on the five elements of performance: Tone, Technique, Range, Sight Reading, and Rhythmic Independence.
 Each player can get fifty possible points.
 Please be conservative in your appraisals.
-Since we need clarinets for the Festival and Concert Bands and the player has rhythmic issues, rate them as a 3 or a 2.
+Since we need clarinets for the Festival and Concert Bands, if the player has rhythmic issues, rate them as a 3 or a 2.

 If ten students apply from your school, you should rank all students from your program from 1 (your “best” student) to ten (your “least best” student).
 Your rankings (1 – 10) should generally be reflected in the performance ratings; your number one ranked player should have a stronger performance score than your number twelve ranked player.
 Percussion should be included in your ranking of the winds.
 Therefore, no school should have more than one top-ranked student.
 Please be assured that these ratings are confidential and will not be discussed with or disclosed to students.